-During the first quarter of Fiscal 2017, our total operating expenses increased 5%.
-During the first quarter of Fiscal 2017 and the first quarter of Fiscal 2016, we recognized \$421 million and \$430 million, respectively, in amortization of intangible assets and purchase accounting adjustments related to the going-private transaction.
-During the first quarter of Fiscal 2017, our total non-GAAP operating expenses increased 4%.
+During both the second quarter and first six months of Fiscal 2017, our total operating expenses increased 4%.
+During the second quarter of Fiscal 2017 and first six months of Fiscal 2017, we recognized \$409 million and \$816 million, respectively, in amortization of intangible assets and purchase accounting adjustments related to the going-private transaction.
+In comparison, during the second quarter and first six months of Fiscal 2016, we recognized \$415 million and \$831 million, respectively.
+Excluding these costs as well as other corporate expenses, total non-GAAP operating expenses were relatively unchanged during the second quarter and increased 2% during the first six months of Fiscal 2016.

-- Selling, General, and Administrative Selling, general, and administrative expenses, or SG&A expenses, increased 5% during the first quarter of Fiscal 2017.
-The increases were primarily driven by compensation and benefits costs due to an increase in sales headcount, marketing costs, and outside services associated with the pending EMC merger transaction.
-We continue to actively manage our cost structure, which allows us to invest in strategic areas such as strengthening our sales force. - Research, Development, and Engineering Research, development, and engineering expenses, or RD&E expenses, are primarily composed of personnel-related expenses related to product development.
-RD&E expenses were 2.7% of net revenue for the first quarter of Fiscal 2017, compared to 2.5% for the first quarter of Fiscal 2016.
+• Selling, General, and Administrative - Selling, general, and administrative expenses, or SG&A expenses, increased 5% during both the second quarter and first six months of Fiscal 2017.
+The increases in SG&A expenses were primarily driven by compensation and benefits costs due to increased investment in sales capabilities, marketing costs, and outside services associated with the pending EMC merger transaction.

+• Research, Development, and Engineering - Research, development, and engineering expenses, or RD&E expenses, are primarily composed of personnel-related expenses related to product development.
+RD&E expenses were approximately 1.9% of net revenues for both the second quarter of Fiscal 2017 and Fiscal 2016, compared to 2.0% of net revenue for both the first six months of Fiscal 2017 and Fiscal 2016.